adafruit/ci-arduino/README.md

 This will allow us to easily update the install steps without having to manually or programatically update 100+ `.travis.yml` files.

+We have a guide that you can use to follow along to install both TravisCI and Doxygen generation here https://learn.adafruit.com/the-well-automated-arduino-library/

 ## Adding to Travis CI Configs

 You will need to source the script in the `before_install` step of your